Skip to main content

 Post-TRT and Fertility Support for Men

-For men who have discontinued TRT or are actively trying to conceive, a specific protocol is employed to stimulate natural and support fertility.
+For men who have discontinued TRT or are actively trying to conceive, a specific protocol is employed to stimulate natural hormone production and support fertility.
 This protocol typically includes Gonadorelin, which encourages the pituitary to release gonadotropins.
 Tamoxifen and Clomid are also commonly used.

 These medications work by blocking estrogen receptors in the hypothalamus and pituitary, thereby signaling the body to produce more LH and FSH, which in turn stimulates testicular testosterone production and spermatogenesis.
 Anastrozole may be optionally included to manage estrogen levels during this process.